medvedevgroup/HowDeSBT/tutorial/README.md

 runtime, while still providing a reasonably good estimate of similarity.

 The --nodename option specifies that the names that will be used for internal nodes in the tree.
-This must contain "{number}", which will be replaced by a number from 1 to the count of internal nodes.
+This must contain the substring "{number}", which will be replaced by a number from 1 to the count of internal nodes.

 ```bash
 ls EXPERIMENT*.bf > leafnames